andmos/ReadingList-Data/BookNotes/Waking.Up.md

 - In my view, the realistic goal to be attained through spiritual practice is not some permanent state of enlightenment that admits of no further efforts but a capacity to be free in this moment, in the midst of whatever is happening.
 If you can do that, you have already solved most of the problems you will encounter in life.

 - If you think the important part of consciousness is its link to speech and behavior, spare a moment to consider the problem of “anesthesia awareness.”
-It is a cure for much bad philosophy.5
+It is a cure for much bad philosophy.

 - To say that consciousness may only seem to exist, from the inside, is to admit its existence in full—for if things seem any way at all, that is consciousness.

 - Were we not already brimming with consciousness ourselves, we would find no evidence for it in the universe—nor would we have any notion of the many experiential states that it gives rise to.
-The only proof that it is like something to be you at this moment is the fact (obvious only to you) that it is like something to be you.10
+The only proof that it is like something to be you at this moment is the fact (obvious only to you) that it is like something to be you.

 - To say that a system is alive is very much like saying that it is fluid, because life is a matter of what systems do with respect to their environment.
 Like fluidity, life is defined according to external criteria.